 Time suck alert: When you're choosing your first tool, just pick the first one that you find that you like.
 Don't waste your time trying our 3-4 different tools and comparing them – it really doesn't matter if you go for Greenhouse or Lever over Workable when you are a 20 person company.
 Save tool optimization for after the Series B.

-Congrats, you have hopefully saved a bunch of precious time and mental energy that can now be used on building the product, talking to customers, recruiting and creating (presumably) massive hype in the metaverse.
+Congrats, you have hopefully saved a bunch of precious time and mental energy that can now be used on building the product, talking to customers, recruiting and creating (presumably) massive hype in the AI chatbot space.